 I should note here that pitch is a subjective/perceptual property of sound (that translates into audio).
 The electronics (whether analog or digital) found in vibrato pedals, however, act objectively.
 This discrepancy is worth noting before we begin.

-Musical pitch is a perceptual property of sound that allows listeners to qualify different sounds as being higher or lower in terms of musical notation.
+Musical pitch is a perceptual property of sound that allows listeners to qualify different sounds as higher or lower in musical notation.
 This auditory sensation allows us to relate the positions of different notes within the context of a musical melody.

 A note with a higher fundamental frequency will be higher in pitch.
 A note with a lower fundamental frequency will be lower in pitch.